Thomasdezeeuw/ini/README.md

 ## Examples

-See the `example` directory for a complete example.
+See the `_examples` directory for a mulitple examples.

 ## License